Bipartisan opposition leaves surveillance bill in doubt

 Soon after, House Republican Leader Kevin McCarthy, R-Calif., said it was time to take a “pause” on the legislation.

-The new impasse raised the potential for the surveillance powers to remain expired indefinitely.
-The provisions, which lapsed in March, allow the FBI to get a court order for business records in national security investigations and to conduct surveillance on a subject without establishing that they’re acting on behalf of an international terrorism organization.
-They also make it easier for investigators to continue eavesdropping on a subject who has switched cell phone providers to thwart detection.
+The impasse raised the potential for the surveillance powers to remain expired indefinitely.
+The provisions, which lapsed in March, allow the FBI to get a court order for business records in national security investigations and conduct surveillance on subjects without establishing they’re acting on behalf of an international terrorism organization.
+They also make it easier for investigators to continue eavesdropping on a subject who has switched cellphone providers to thwart detection.

-Despite the sudden GOP switch, Democratic leaders said they would move forward with a vote anyway, arguing that very little had changed since 126 Republicans, including McCarthy, voted for it in March.
+Despite the sudden GOP switch, Democratic leaders said they’d move forward with a vote anyway, arguing very little had changed since 126 Republicans, including McCarthy, voted for it in March.

-“Your flailing around to find a rationalization for your change of vote is sad,” House Majority Leader Steny Hoyer, D-Md., told Republicans in a heated speech on the floor.
+“Your flailing around to find a rationalization for your change of vote is sad,” House Majority Leader Steny Hoyer, D-Md., told Republicans in a heated floor speech.

 “The only thing that has changed,” Hoyer said, “is that Donald Trump has said vote no.”

 With Republicans opposed, Pelosi needed to keep her caucus together to pass it.
-But losing the progressives — a group of lawmakers who have long opposed surveillance laws — made that a lot harder.
+But losing the progressives — lawmakers who’ve long opposed surveillance laws — made that a lot harder.
 On the floor, she pleaded with her colleagues to support the legislation to protect national security and pass reforms to protect civil liberties that were included in the original compromise.

-“We have to have a bill,” Pelosi said.
-“If we don’t have a bill, then our civil liberties are less protected.”
+“If we don’t have a bill, then our civil liberties are less protected,” Pelosi said.

-The only amendment adopted by the Senate, with 77 votes, was bipartisan language to allow more third party oversight to protect individuals in some surveillance cases.
+The only amendment adopted by the Senate, with 77 votes, was bipartisan language to allow more third-party oversight to protect people in some surveillance cases.
 The final bill passed the Senate with 80 votes.

 The Justice Department’s statement said that amended Senate version of the bill would “weaken national security tools while doing nothing to address the abuses” identified by the Justice Department inspector general in his report on the FBI investigation into ties between Russia and the 2016 Trump campaign.